 What Audio Formats You Need to Use

 The default audio file format used for Android is OGG, so I convert files to this format, but the other two will work.

 How to Use Audacity to Edit Sound Files

-How to Move Files to Your Phone
+How to Transfer Audio Files to Your Phone

 How to Enable Your Custom Sounds on Your Phone